 Visceral Fat and Your Hormones

 It is becoming more widely recognized that a growing belly can result from an imbalance in your hormones.
-The andropause is real, guys!
-Various complex processes are at work here, and your hormones are crucial to maintaining healthy body weight.
+Various complex processes are at work here, and your hormones are crucial to maintaining a healthy body weight.
 But which hormones play a part?

-- Testosterone: As discussed, overweight men often have high levels of estrogen and low levels of testosterone.
-Testosterone actively increases muscle mass and decreases fat deposits, in particular visceral fat.
+- Testosterone: As discussed, overweight men often have high estrogen levels and low levels of testosterone.
+Testosterone actively increases muscle mass and decreases fat deposits, particularly visceral fat.
 For most overweight and obese men, losing weight will help increase testosterone levels.
 The fact is testosterone levels decrease with aging, so the older you get, the more difficult it becomes to reduce that belly.
 Supplementation with testosterone is recommended for patients to achieve optimum levels, making it easier to lose weight and gain lean muscle.

 - Thyroid hormones: The thyroid and the hormones it produces play a pivotal role in your metabolism, including how your body breaks down fat and lowers dangerous cholesterol.
 Doctors often misdiagnose thyroid issues with other conditions such as low testosterone.
 If your thyroid isn't functioning as well as it should, you may experience similar symptoms to low testosterone, such as fatigue and weight gain.
 For this reason, Male Excel healthcare providers always check thyroid function and test other hormones such as testosterone.
 This way, we get an accurate picture (along with symptoms) of a patient's true hormone health.
 Our healthcare providers can then prescribe natural thyroid medication to enhance testosterone therapy for the best results.